TimHrovat/phosphorland-website/README.md

 This project was created during my internship at Phosphorland, Portugal.

-The application represents and gives functionality to the company's product called Smart Traps.
+The application presents and gives functionality to the company's product called Smart Traps.

 What I learned:
   - JavaScript